aster-void/home-server-config/docs/workspace-access.md

 # Workspace Access

 - Workspace container listens on host ports `2222` (nix shell) and `2223` (FHS shell).
+- The container reuses the host network namespace, so those ports are bound directly on the host.
 - `2222` drops you into the native nix environment (`fish` login shell).
 - `2223` forces the `buildFHSEnv` shell wrapper.
 - Both entry points authenticate with the same SSH keys defined in `meta.sshAuthorizedKeys`.